 A candidate is required to give an oral presentation to the Department on the results of his/her research.
 This presentation must be given during the second year of the program.

 The M.Sc.
-Degree program will conclude with a thesis examination as prescribed in the General Regulations governing the M.Sc.
-Degree.
+Degree program will conclude with a thesis examination as prescribed in the Regulations Governing the Degree of Master of Science.

 The Supervisor and the Head of the Department may recommend to the Dean of Graduate Studies that a candidate who is not making satisfactory progress be required to withdraw from the program.

 A selection of courses will be offered to meet the requirements of candidates as far as the resources of the Department will allow.